Six top tips: How to take off make-up

 Eyes are sensitive, and the skin around them is much thinner than the rest of your face.
 This means tugging, pulling, rubbing, and even vigorous cleansing can damage the delicate skin.
 The best make-up remover for sensitive skin and eyes will be one with a gentle formula that doesn’t irritate, but also works hard so you don’t need to apply rough pressure or pulling.
 Kind to Eyes Eye Make-Up Remover, is all you need to get every lash clean, specially developed to be gentle on sensitive skin.
 No harsh rubbing required!

 3. The best way to take off eye make-up that won’t budge?
 Soak it away

 A simple tip to dissolve stubborn eye make-up is to soak lids and lashes for longer.
-Hold a cotton pad soaked in Simple Kind to Skin Dual Effect Eye Make-Up Remover over your eyes for a few seconds, and sweep away that mascara residue in one go.
+Hold a cotton pad soaked in Simple Kind to Skin Serum Infused Eye Make-Up Remover over your eyes for a few seconds, and sweep away that mascara residue in one go.

 Leaving for a few extra seconds means the more time the two-part formula has to get to work.

 Give the bottle a quick shake to mix the vitamin-enriched water and gentle cleansing oil phases before using.
 It conditions your lashes as it works, with no need to rub your skin – perfect for even sensitive skin!